jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 I can use assertions_ when making a program_ to make sure something is :ref:`True<test_what_is_true>` before it continues.
 I can also use them to test how the program_ behaves, for example when it is given inputs.

-Assertions_ can help catch things that break passing tests when I add new lines.
+Assertions_ can help catch things that break passing tests when I add new lines of code.
 They also help me answer 2 questions

 * what is the same?
 * what is different?